vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance_manual.md

     1. Enter the name of the datacenter that contains the old version of the appliance.
     2. Enter the IP address of the old version of the appliance.
 The upgrade script does not accept FQDN addresses for the old appliance.
     3. For the old appliance user name, enter `root`.
+6. To automatically upgrade the vSphere Integrated Containers plug-in for vSphere Client, enter `y` at the prompt to `Upgrade VIC UI Plugin`.

+    **NOTE**: The option to automatically upgrade the  plug-in for the vSphere Client is available in vSphere Integrated Containers 1.4.3 and later.
+However, if you are already running other instances of the vSphere Integrated Containers appliance that are of a different version, enter `n` to skip the plug-in upgrade.
+You can upgrade the plug-in manually later.
+If you are upgrading to a version of vSphere Integrated Containers that pre-dates 1.4.3, you must upgrade the plug-in manually.
-6. Verify that the upgrade script has detected your upgrade path correctly.
+7. Verify that the upgrade script has detected your upgrade path correctly.
   - If the script detects your upgrade path correctly, enter `y` to proceed with the upgrade.
   - If the upgrade script detects the upgrade path incorrectly, enter `n` to abort the upgrade and contact VMware support.